 The most recent plan of action shifts all close-contact fall sports to the Spring Semester.
 Fall sports teams will be allowed 60 consecutive calendar days for practice and scrimmages, with no regional or district competition.
 All regional and district competition will be held in the spring with an abbreviated competition schedule.

-Alvarez said that hours of work have gone into making the campus clean and safe for student and staff to return to this fall.
+Hours of work have gone into making the campus clean and safe for student and staff to return to this fall.

-Currently all staff, other than Physical Plant staff, are working no more than 50 percent on campus.
+All staff, other than Physical Plant staff, are working no more than 50 percent on campus.
 The rest of their work is being done from home utilizing the technology OJC had in place prior to the Safer at Home order.

-Alvarez also stated that some community events and activities, that were previously scheduled to be held during the fall months, will be postponed until after the New Year in 2021.
+Community events and activities, that were previously scheduled to be held during the fall months, will be postponed until after the New Year in 2021.

 - Extensive cleaning is being conducted on all public spaces, classrooms, computers and computer labs, restrooms and residence halls on a regular basis.